-- SEC.
-36. Certificate of Registration.
-A registered enterprise under this Code shall be issued a Certificate of Registration under the seal of the IPA and the signature of its Chairman and/or such other official or officer of the IPA as it may empower and designate for the purpose.
-The certificate shall be in such form and style as the IPA may determine and shall state, among other matters: - (a) The name of the registered enterprise; - (b) The activity in which the registered enterprise is proposing to engage; and - (c) The terms and conditions to be observed by the registered enterprise by virtue of the registration. - SEC.
+SEC.
+36. Certificate of Registration. - A registered enterprise under this Code shall be issued a Certificate of Registration under the seal of the IPA and the signature of its Chairman and/or such other official or officer of the IPA as it may empower and designate for the purpose.
+The certificate shall be in such form and style as the IPA may determine and shall state, among other matters:

+(a) The name of the registered enterprise;

+(b) The activity in which the registered enterprise is proposing to engage; and

+- (c) The terms and conditions to be observed by the registered enterprise by virtue of the registration. - SEC.
 37. Validity of Registration.
-The registration shall be valid for a period of twenty (20) years from the date of start of commercial operation except on certain industries as may be determined by the Board and those that are registered with the PEZA. - SEC.
+The registration shall be valid for a period of twenty (20) years from the date of start of commercial operation except on certain industries as may be determined by the Board and those export-oriented activities that are registered with the IPAS. - SEC.
 38. Extension of Period of Availment of Incentives.
-The availment period of the incentives provided herein may be extended by the concerned IPA in the event that the registered enterprise has suffered operational force majeure or losses that have impaired the viability of the registered activity.
+The availment period of the incentives provided herein may be extended by the concerned IPA in the event that the registered enterprise has suffered operational force majeure or losses that have impaired the viability of the registered activity. - SEC.
+39. Administration and Implementation of Incentives.
+The BOI, the PEZA and the other IPAs shall be responsible for the administration and implementation of incentives granted to their respective registered enterprises.